 Oxford Dictionaries, s.v.”
 Payee”, accessed July 17, 2017, https://en.oxforddictionaries.com/definition/payee

+Payment Authorized Date

+The date the request for payment is recorded in ReHabWorks.

 Payment Method

 The process used to pay for a good or service.
 Payment method depends on whether there is a cost for a good or service.
 If it is arranged, such as complimentary equipment training offered by a vendor or provided, like internal training at CCRC, there is no cost.
 If it is purchased, there is a cost.